bcgov/networkpolicy-migration-workshop/README.md

 The current version of the OpenShift (v4.5) on the platform does not support all features outlined in the [Kubernetes NetworkPolicy](https://kubernetes.io/docs/concepts/services-networking/network-policies/) documentation.
 The main differences as noted in the [OpenShift SDN](https://docs.openshift.com/container-platform/4.5/networking/openshift_sdn/about-openshift-sdn.html) documentation are that egress rules and some ipBlock rules are currently not supported; we expect these features to be delivered with OpenShift 4.8 later this fall.

-If you need egress rules to limit what your pods can communicate with contact Platform Services (PS).
+If you need egress rules to limit what your pods can communicate with contact Platform Services (PS) in #devops-aporeto Rocketchat channel.
 We can help implement this type of policy.

 # Getting Started